 The DMA program in Conducting (Wind Emphasis) is a highly select degree program.
 One student at a time is granted admission to the program.
 It is intended for the experienced wind conductor who, upon completion of the degree, is seeking employment as a university wind ensemble conductor and/or Director of Bands.
 The DMA at Ohio State University is a comprehensive degree that includes instruction and performance requirements in wind ensemble/band, orchestral and choral conducting as a matter of course.

 Application must be made to Ohio State University/School of Music.
 In addition to the university application requirements, the student must submit a resume, a repertoire list of works conducted, and a separate list of works studied but not conducted.
 A video recording of a recent rehearsal and a recent performance is required.
 Submitting a recording of a performance on your major instrument can also strengthen the application.
-Visit Graduate Application Procedures.
+Visit Graduate Students - How to Apply.

 A student’s application does not guarantee an on-campus audition.
 If a student is granted an audition, it will consist of conducting the OSU Wind Symphony (repertoire to be determined on an individual basis), and an interview with the graduate conducting faculty.